Lead Generation Glossary: 100 Terms You Ought To Know

 In sales and marketing terms, a workflow is essentially a series of triggers and actions that facilitate the movement of a lead or prospect from one stage of the buying cycle to another.

 So, YouTube is a video-sharing site where users can view, upload and share videos.
-It is highly interactive platform, hence more and more organizations have begun to using this platform.
+It is highly interactive platform, hence more and more organizations have begun to use this platform.